xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 ### Outdated Radix Tree API

+What does the original radix tree look like?
 Out of curiosity, I checked the `radix-tree.h` file in version 4.10.17 and found the following definitions:

 ```c
 struct radix_tree_node {